Alcibiades-Capital/valorem-website/site/_docs/trade-api-usage.md

 };
 ```

-Upon receiving requests, we will construct the signed offers and wrap in a quote response.
+Upon receiving requests, we will construct the signed offers for Seaport, and wrap in a quote response.
 ```typescript
 import { BigNumber, utils, constants } from 'ethers';  // v5.5.0
 const { parseUnits, randomBytes, splitSignature, arrayify } = utils;